 Symphony No.4; Herbert Blomstedt; 19 September 2003.
 A wonderful account.
 A darkly mysterious yet expectant introduction leads to an exuberant Allegro, then a slow movement rich in pathos, a bubbly Scherzo (the Trio unindulged) and an eager-beaver Finale (bouquets for the clarinettist and the bassoonist), Blomstedt – making full use of antiphonal violins, basses left-positioned – leads a riveting reading: energised, dynamic and incident-packed.

 Symphony No.6; Sir Roger Norrington; 7 October 2004.
 A fast-forward ‘Pastoral’ first movement finds the bus driver ignoring red lights and also denying the passengers much of the countryside scenery, but there is at least a modicum of joy.
-‘Scene by the Brook finds an ‘authentic’ awareness afforded to trills and vibrato, the music given a discernible current and a certain charm.
+‘Scene by the Brook has an ‘authentic’ awareness afforded to trills and vibrato, the music given a discernible current and a certain charm.
 When the Peasants get to Merrymaking, Norrington is a happy mix of incisiveness and the bucolic, before he unleashes what sounds like a violent stamp of the foot (4’49”) that has the dancers rushing for shelter … the ‘Storm’ here is tremendous, ominous basses, piercing piccolo, rattling and gunshot timpani … and, following the deluge, ‘Thanksgiving’ is eloquent and glowing.
 (Postscript: During the tempest, from 3’20” for several seconds, there is a mild background hubbub that suggests suppressed laughter from the audience – maybe Sir Roger was doing a jig on the podium!)
 As for Harnoncourt’s ‘Eroica’, Norrington’s ‘Pastoral’ may bring some doubts while also yielding numerous instructive insights.

 Symphony No.7; Carlos Kleiber; 20 October 1983.
 Up until now each of the respective conductors has observed every repeat (in Zinman’s case twice-through the Menuetto’s da capo).
 On what was probably a ‘hot ticket’ night in Amsterdam Carlos Kleiber sails through the outer movements of No.7 without them (his Vienna/DG recording is complete in this respect) – I’m not complaining for the music (fastidiously rehearsed) certainly leaps off the page, the players charging the air under Kleiber’s stewardship.
 The second-movement Allegretto moves (in every sense) at the marked tempo; it can be a dirge.
 With a properly Presto Scherzo and a flowing Toscanini-like Trio, all repeats, and a Finale that respects its Allegro designation, this Kleiber Seventh turns out to be quite something.
 (By the way, a couple of listings have Kubelík down as conductor for this work, and an online retailer even has a cover sporting his name.
 Maybe there was a last-minute change of plan.)